AK-Homberger/Satellite-Dish-Positioner/README.md

 ![Settings](https://github.com/AK-Homberger/Satellite-Dish-Positioner/blob/main/SatfinderWebSettings.png).

-To improve the precision of the compass, it is necessary to calibrate the device befor using it.
-To do the calibration load and run the [calibration sketch](https://github.com/mprograms/QMC5883LCompass/blob/master/examples/calibration/calibration.ino) from the QMC5883LCompass library.
+To improve the precision of the compass, it is necessary to calibrate the device before using it.
+To do the calibration load and run the [calibration sketch](https://github.com/mprograms/QMC5883LCompass/blob/master/examples/calibration/calibration.ino) from the QMC5883L compass library.

-During the calibration process the device have to be moved in all possible directions (see library examples).
+During the calibration process the device have to be moved in all possible directions (see library example).
 It is probably a good idea to do the calibration before placing the pcb on the dish.

 The shown six values have to be set in this line:
 ```